IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

 Default Loading Behavior
 ''''''''''''''''''''''''

 When an object or list of objects is requested, the default behavior of the the `StandardDataSource` is to load all of the immediate relationships of the object (parent objects and child collections), as well as the far side of many-to-many relationships.
-This can be suppressed by settings `includes = "none"` on your TypeScript :ref:`ViewModel <TypeScriptViewModels>` or :ref:`ListViewModel <TypeScriptListViewModels>` when making a request.
+This can be suppressed by settings `includes = "none"` on your TypeScript [ViewModel](/stacks/disambiguation/view-model.md) or [ListViewModel](/stacks/disambiguation/list-view-model.md) when making a request.

 In most cases, however, you'll probably want more or less data than what the default behavior provides.
 You can achieve this by overriding the `GetQuery` method, outlined below.